Egor-Skriptunoff/pure_lua_alert/README.md

 ---
 ### Feedback
-Please send any ideas, improvements and contructive criticism to egor.skriptunoff(at)gmail.com
+Please send any ideas, improvements and constructive criticism to egor.skriptunoff(at)gmail.com

 Feedback is especially desirable from:
 * People that are using *nix distributions which are not in widespread use;